You are visiting the Pollinator Project in Guernsey

-Barry Wells has been a member of La Société Guernesiaise since 1981, was the Vice President until 2020 and co-founded the Pollinator Project in 2017 with Vanessa Crispini-Adams.
+Barry Wells our co-founder and honorary President joined La Société Guernesiaise in 1981, was Vice President until 2020 and co-founded the Pollinator Project in 2017 with Vanessa Crispini-Adams.
 He has a long-term passion for birding, nature photography (www.barrywells.co.uk), entomology and since retiring devotes his time to environmental projects.
 He worked for 25 years in communications and ran his own business for much of this time.

 Miranda Bane has a PhD in Pollination Ecology from the University of Bath and is now working as a research associate at the University of Bristol, in partnership with the Pollinator Project, to deliver a 5-year research programme studying pollinator communities and the impacts of pesticides in the Channel Islands.

-Gordon Steele graduated in Applied Biology, spent 4 years in research before undertaking a corporate career spanning commercial horticulture, energy, postal and logistics in marketing and general management roles.
-He now focuses his energies on the Pollinator Project and the management of two wildflower meadows.
+Gordon Steele, Chair graduated in Applied Biology, spent 4 years in invertebrate research before undertaking a corporate career spanning commercial horticulture, energy, postal and logistics.
+He now focuses his energies on the Pollinator Project and the management of local wildflower meadows.

-Sharon Hickman has been a warden of St Martins for several years and has had a lifelong interest in everything nature.
-She spends her garden, allotment and managing a small field and an area of woodland with her husband to create a haven for wildlife, and working with the Pollinator Project.
+Sharon Hickman has been a warden of St Martins for several years and has had a lifelong interest in everything to do with nature.
+She expends her energy on her garden, allotment and managing a small field and an area of woodland with her husband to create a haven for wildlife.
+And of course working with the Pollinator Project.

-Richard Kowenicki is the Pollinator Project’s recently appointed Treasurer, with 40-plus years of being a self-employed chartered accountant.
-He’s been aligned with the Pollinator Project values since 2019 when Professor Dave Goulson (founder of the Bumblebee Conservation Trust in the UK) was brought by the Pollinator Project to present at Les Beaucamps School.
-Richard subsequently changed his town garden to be better habitat for pollinating insects and has now taken the next level to become a Project director.
+Richard Kowenicki is the Pollinator Project’s Treasurer, and with 40-plus years of being a self-employed chartered accountant, he does way more than keep the books.
+He’s been aligned with our values since he heard Professor Dave Goulson (founder of the Bumblebee Conservation Trust) speak at one of our events.
+Richard subsequently changed his town garden to create a better habitat for pollinating insects.